LIM-AeroCloud/ICARE.jl/README.md

 ICARE.jl
 ========

-A Julia package related for retrieving data from the [AERIS/ICARE server](http://www.icare.univ-lille1.fr/).
+A Julia package for retrieving data from the [AERIS/ICARE server](http://www.icare.univ-lille1.fr/).

-Currently only function `ftp_download` exists to retrieve missing CALIOP data files in a specified timeframe.
+Use function `ftp_download` to retrieve missing CALIOP data files in a specified timeframe.

 The function may work for other data as well, but was only designed to downlaod